mkess-ivy/svncrwns-site-v2/brand-starter-kit.md

   big_number: 1
   small_text: minute visual
   number: "one"
   summary: "Video is at the top of the chain when it comes to getting your customers attention.
 Visually appealing, you get a story, you get the lifestyle.
-Your customer is one step closer to being able to relate to your product, service or message."
+Your customer is one step closer to being able to relate to your product, service or message.
+Communicate your brand's message in 60 seconds."
 - top-level: Online Shop Product
   image: /assets/images/brandstarterkit_onlineshop.png
   media: website